 Butter is a dairy product.
 It’s most often made out of milk from a cow, but can be made out of milk from other animals, such as sheep or goat) and churned until it reaches a thick solid consistency.
 Once churned, there are several different ways to finish it.
 It can be salted, whipped, preserved, and cultured just to name a few.

 How do you know if butter is spoiled?

 Determining whether or not butter has reached the end of the road and needs to be tossed in the trash is pretty simple.
 Once butter goes bad, it will start to darken in color and develop a translucent quality to the outer edges.

 It will also develop a faintly rancid odor and an off-putting taste.
 (But tasting things is not really a recommended way of deciding if something has gone bad.)

 The good news is that it is not that difficult to prolong the life expectancy of a tub or a stick of butter.
 But first, I would like to start with a baseline of how long butter can last in its least optimal environment.

 A butter dish on the counter

-The general consensus is that butter is able to last up to two weeks while sitting at room temperature (you should keep it covered with this butter dish from Amazon).
+The general consensus is that butter is able to last up to two weeks while sitting at room temperature (you should keep it covered with a lidded butter dish.
 This is good news because it tells us that butter has a long and predictable shelf life.